Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The righty's last time out was on Sunday against the Oakland Athletics, when he tossed seven innings, surrendering one earned run while giving up just one hit.
+- The right-hander last pitched on Monday against the Baltimore Orioles, when he went four innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.